SoM Recruiting and Communications

 Composition

-Composition Majors must apply to become a composition major by submitting a portfolio after successfully completing MSUC 260.
+Composition Majors must apply to become a composition major by submitting a portfolio after successfully completing MUSC 260.
 The portfolio should consist of compositions that the applicant feels represent their best and most mature work.

 Portfolio Guidelines